Purdue Pharma seeks to halt opioid suits against company, Sacklers

 Purdue has been accused of contributing to a public health crisis that has been marked by nearly 400,000 overdose deaths between 1999 and 2017, according to the latest U.S. data.
 Purdue and the Sacklers have denied they are liable for the opioid epidemic.

+States opposing the offer have said they will attempt to uncover more information about the Sacklers' finances and pressure them to pay more than they have offered to settle lawsuits.

+Representatives for attorneys general in Massachusetts and New York did not immediately respond to requests for comment.

-(Reporting by Tom Hals in Wilmington, Delaware; Additional reporting by Mike Spector in New York; Editing by Noeleen Walder and Cynthia Osterman)
+(Reporting by Tom Hals in Wilmington, Delaware and Mike Spector in New York; Editing by Cynthia Osterman and Stephen Coates)